 Freshman Orientation Course.
-Designed to give CEED freshmen exposure to the engineering profession, "Engineering 87- Engineering Disciplines" also teaches the principles of effective study and team/ community-building skills.
+Designed to give CEED freshmen exposure to the engineering profession, "Engineering 87-Engineering Disciplines" also teaches the

 Academic Excellence Workshops (AEW).
 Providing an intensive mathematics/science approach to achieving mastery through collaborative learning and facilitated study groups, workshops meet twice a week for two hours and are facilitated by a Ph.D. student.